Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Take pain medication to relieve discomfort and antibiotics to prevent infection as you’re instructed.
+Take pain medicine to relieve discomfort and antibiotics to prevent infection as you’re instructed.

 To protect your foot, wear your surgical (post-op) shoe as recommended.

 To help relieve pain and swelling, apply a bag of ice to your foot as instructed and elevate your foot above heart level the first few days.